 § 1 Purpose of the master's examination 3

 § 2 Admission to the programme; qualification 3

 § 3 Structure of studies; standard period of study 4

 § 4 Components of the programme of study 4

 § 5 Board of examiners 5

-§ 6 Examiners and co-examiners 6
+§ 6 Examiners and co-examiners 5

 § 7 Disqualification due to personal involvement; confidentiality 6

 § 8 Credit transfer 6

 § 9 Times for holding examinations; announcing examination times and examiners 7

 § 10 Elements of the examination 7

-§ 11 Forms of examination 8
+§ 11 Forms of examination 7

-§ 12 Master's thesis 11
+§ 12 Master's thesis 10

-§ 13 Credit point system 12
+§ 13 Credit point system 11

-§ 14 Consideration of extenuating life circumstances 12
+§ 14 Consideration of protective provisions 11

-§ 15 Consideration of the special needs of persons with disabilities or chronic illnesses 13
+§ 15 Consideration of special needs of students with disabilities or chronic illness and in special lift circumstances

-§ 16 Grading of examinations 13
+§ 16 Grading of examinations 12

-§ 17 Final grade 14
+§ 17 Final grade 13

-§ 18 Passing the master's examination 14
+§ 18 Passing the master's examination 13

-§ 19 Repeating examinations 15
+§ 19 Repeating examinations 14

-§ 20 Notice of failing the master's examination 15
+§ 20 Notice of failing the master's examination 14

-§ 21 Access to examination documents 16
+§ 21 Access to examination documents 14

-§ 22 Defects in the examination proceedings 16
+§ 22 Defects in the examination proceedings 15

-§ 23 Non-appearance, withdrawal from examinations, cheating, and policy violations 16
+§ 23 Non-appearance, withdrawal from examinations, cheating, and policy violations 15

-§ 24 Invalidating the master's examination 17
+§ 24 Invalidating the master's examination 16

-§ 25 Awarding the master's degree; degree certificate 17
+§ 25 Awarding the master's degree; degree certificate 16

-§ 26 Academic advising 18
+§ 26 Academic advising 16

-§ 27 Effective date 18
+§ 27 Effective date 17

-Annex: Modules, Credit Points, and Examinations 19
+Anne x 1: Modules, Credit Points, and Examinations 17

+Anne x 2: Aptitude assessment process 21

-§ 1 Purpose of the master's examination
+Purpose of the master's examination

-1The master's examination as the conclusion of the scientific studies in the master's programme Environment, Climate Change & Health determines whether the candidate has demonstrated the following skills and acquired the subject-specific knowledge provided for in the present regulations:
+The master's examination as the conclusion of the scientific studies in the master's programme Environment, Climate Change & Health determines whether the candidate has demonstrated the following skills and acquired the subject-specific knowledge provided for in the present regulations:

-- 1. an in-depth specialist and methodological understanding of natural and health sciences, including an understanding of nutrition, economics, ethics, law, and cultural and social sciences; - 2. the ability to use this knowledge to solve complex interdisciplinary problems in the field of environment and health with an integrative, interdisciplinary approach; - 3. the ability to carry out independent scientific work in the above-mentioned field.
+- 1. an in-depth specialist and methodological understanding of natural and health sciences, including an understanding of nutrition, economics, ethics, law, and cultural and social sciences; - the ability to use this knowledge to solve complex interdisciplinary problems in the field of environment and health with an integrative, interdisciplinary approach; - 3. the ability to carry out independent scientific work in the above-mentioned field.

-2At the same time it determines whether the candidate possesses the requisite understanding of subject-related and interdisciplinary connections to pursue further independent academic research.
-3The master's programme Environment, Climate Change & Health (including all examinations) is conducted in English.
-4The University of Bayreuth, by way of the Faculty of Law, Business & Economics awards the academic degree "Master of Science" (abbreviated as M.Sc.) for successful completion of the master's examination.
+At the same time it determines whether the candidate possesses the requisite understanding of subject-related and interdisciplinary connections to pursue further independent academic research.
+The master's programme Environment, Climate Change & Health (including all examinations) is conducted in English.
+The University of Bayreuth, by way of the Faculty of Law, Business & Economics awards the academic degree "Master of Science" (abbreviated as M.Sc.).